mbakke/guile-netlink/README.md

 Guile Netlink is a [GNU Guile](https://gnu.org/software/guile) library providing an implementation of the netlink protocol.

+It provides:

-It currently provides a generic library for writing implementations of a netlink protocol, a low-level rtnetlink implementation that uses that library and a high-level API for network management that uses rtnetlink.
+* a generic library for writing implementations of a netlink protocol
+* a low-level rtnetlink implementation that uses that library
+* a high-level API for network management that uses rtnetlink
+* an implementation of the _generic_ netlink protocol (genetlink)
+* an interface for communicating with wireless devices (nl80211)

 Installation
 ------------